AyeshaUllah/UnixGreenhouse/README.md

 (...)

 Our final solution was influenced, in part, by a meeting we had with the Vanier gardening coordinator.
 In order to ensure we were creating a useful product, we arranged a meeting with him to ask questions that were relevant to our project.
-To see a transcript of our interview, please view the INTERVIEW file.
+To see a transcript of our interview, please view the [INTERVIEW](INTERVIEW.md) file.

-### Materials Overview:
+## Materials Overview
 1. Raspberry Pi 4,
 2. DHT11 sensor (for temperature and humidity),
 3. Capacitative Soil Moisture Sensor v.
 1.2 (for soil moisture level).

-(see INSTALL file for information on how to create the system.)
+(see [INSTALL](INSTALL.md) file for information on how to create the system.)